 Style files had some years ago always sty file extension.
-Now a number of files extensions are used: pst (pianist); pcs (piano combo); sst (session); prs (pro); bcs (basic) and fps (free play).
+Now a number of files extensions are used: pst (pianist); pcs (piano combo); sst (session); prs (pro); bcs (basic); fps (free play) and scp (dj style).

 Beside the built-in styles additional style files can be loaded into most models.
 But due to some changes in the style file format during the years, styles might need conversion for use in smaller/older models.

 A Yamaha Expansion Pack is a package which adds more content (voices and styles) to the keyboard.